venk12/venk12.github.io/Pages/intro_brain.md

-> **Thinking about the brain**
+# Thinking about the brain

 Although the brain represents only about 2% of the body’s weight, it consumes roughly 20% of the body’s total energy.
 This energy powers everything from basic survival functions to complex thought processes.

-Besides, these measurements about the brain, we possess very limited knowledge about how your mind works. brain is the physical aspect (the hardware) vs the mind (the software that runs on it).
+Despite these measurements, we have limited knowledge about how the mind works.
+The brain is the physical aspect (the hardware) and the mind is the software that runs on it.

-?
 What limits our brain?